Guruhbk/personalsite/frontend/public/blogs/kubernetes_requests_limits_blog.md

 image: https://www.procore.com/library/wp-content/uploads/2023/06/Request-for-Information-RFI.jpg
 ---

-# The Complete Guide to Kubernetes Requests and Limits (With Real Production Examples)

 > Learn why CPU and memory requests and limits are critical in Kubernetes, how they affect scheduling, performance, cluster stability, and how production teams tune them correctly.